Freemius/data-concerns-faq/faq-08.md

 1. We mentioned security before, but if the developer finds that there’s a security vulnerability in a specific plugin version, they can easily identify which users need to be notified.
 Without knowing what version you have installed, the developer would normally have to reach out to all their users, unnecessarily bothering some portion of them with information they don’t need to know.

 2. If the product’s team decides to stop supporting PHP versions that are older than 5.6 in the next release and your hosting provider is still using it (which can potentially break your site) wouldn’t you want to get notified before the new version is released and you hit the update button?
 I definitely would.
-This is not just an “edge-case” scenario to justify collecting the product version either - this is a real issue plugin and theme developers have to deal in the WordPress “data-less” ecosystem, which puts your website at risk.
+This is not just an “edge-case” scenario to justify collecting the product version either - this is a real issue plugin and theme developers have to deal with in the WordPress “data-less” ecosystem, which puts your website at risk.

 #### Product state (active, inactive, uninstalled)

 #### Why?
 Remember, there are many valid reasons to maintain a direct communication channel between you and the product developer.
 For example, if you’ve opted-in to usage-tracking and then later uninstalled the product, the developer has no way to know the product is no longer in use, so you may continue receiving feature announcements and other direct email communications that most likely aren’t relevant to you any more.

-When opting into during license activation for a paid product, the product state becomes even more important.
+When opting in during license activation for a paid product, the product state becomes even more important.
 For example, wouldn’t you want to reuse a license?
 If Freemius won’t be aware of a product’s deactivation/uninstall, the system would have on record that the license is still in use by the site, hence you wouldn’t be able to reuse the license on another website of yours.

 Knowing the product’s state helps developers understand the status of the product on your site.
 This allows for transparency at all levels, including if there is a refund request or payment dispute, a log of activations, deactivations, and uninstallations keeps everyone honest about whether or not refunds are possible or justified given the circumstances.